-The first couple days of taking on your new role as a bridesmaid might make you feel like you’re on top of the world.
+The first couple of days of taking on your new role as a bridesmaid might make you feel like you’re on top of the world.
 You’re excited about a future bachelorette party trip to someplace exotic, looking forward to shopping for a bridesmaid dress, and eager to help out the bride with anything and everything she needs.
 But after a week or two, you might start to wonder what you should do next.
 So after you’re done celebrating your bridesmaid status for a couple of days, turn to this list of the top 15 things to do as soon as you become a bridesmaid.

 1. Set a Personal Budget